alexey-krasnov/ChemIC/README.md

 - [References](#references)
 - [License](#license)

+## User Web Interface
+You can try out the user frontend web interface at https://chemic-ml.streamlit.app/.

 ## Project Description
-The Chemical Image Classifier (ChemIC) project is designed for training and utilizing a Convolutional Neural Network (CNN) model to classify chemical images into one of four predefined classes:
+The Chemical Image Classifier (ChemIC) project provides a solution for classifying chemical images using a Convolutional Neural Network (CNN).
+The model categorizes images into one of four predefined classes:
-1. Images with a single chemical structure
+1. Images containing a single chemical structure.
-2. Images with chemical reactions
+2. Images depicting chemical reactions.
-3. Images with multiple chemical structures
+3. Images featuring multiple chemical structures.
-4. Images with no chemical structures
+4. Images with no identifiable chemical structures.

 The package consists of three main components: